Coronavirus, COVID-19 & Heart Valve Disease: What 20 Facts Should You Know?

 - How might this coronavirus impact people with heart valve disease

 - Is it safe to have heart valve surgery?
 Should I wait to have my procedure?

-The challenge in posting educational information specific to coronaviruses - as it relates to heart valve disease - is that there is much about COVID-19 that we do not fully understand just yet.
+The challenge in posting educational information specific to coronaviruses - as it relates to heart valve disease - is that we are continuing to quickly learn more-and-more about this virus.
 That said, I will do my best to provide the most appropriate answers to your questions.
 However, please bear with me as we collectively research this topic to develop this page into a trusted resource for all things related to coronaviruses, COVID-19 and valvular disorders.

 Fact #1: What Is A Coronavirus?